lucascapucho/mobile/README.md

 ## Observations
 This project was developed using development standards like classes, interfaces, encapsulation.

-Work in progess (AC2):
+Future features:
+  - [ ] Edit Profile - Username, email, password, photo
+  - [ ] Searching bar in Global Notes screen
+  - [ ] Animations in all screens - To make more soft transfitions and loadings
+  - [ ] New colors - Simply design

+AC2:
   - [x] Sign In, Sign Up, Logoff - With Firebase Auth
-  - [ ] Database - When register is created a db and setted the username, email and password based in your userID (SET)
+  - [X] Database - When register is created a db and setted the username, email and password based in your userID (SET)
   - [X] Push Notifications - All day at 12:00 and 18:00 with Firebase message
   - [X] Share option - Have the option to share the GitHub page, located in menu (Share button)
   - [x] Release version - Firebase app distribuition and git distribuition